sjadrian/java-password-generator/README.md

 Where:

-$R$ - Size of the the pool of unique characters
+$R$ - Size of the pool of unique characters

 $L$ - Password Length